 GEOS 421 ORE DEPOSITS (1-3 credits)(Offered as Justified).
 Modern theories of ore deposition, the origin and migration of ore-bearing fluids, the processes of alteration and secondary enrichment, the controls of ore occurrence, and the economics of exploration, development and use of ores.
 Labs consist of detailed studies of ore and alteration suites using hand specimens and transmitted and reflected-light microscopy.
 Field trips required.
 PREREQ: GEOS 300.

 GEOS 422 DATA ANALYSIS AND GEOSTATISTICS (3-0-3)(F).
 Review of basic statistics to cover traditional and recent data analysis techniques, with a focus on spatial datasets.
 Parametric and non-parametric probability density functions, monte-carlo and bootstrap resampling, and principal component analysis.
 GIS software with focus on using quantitative geostatistical techniques for spatial interpolation and analysis, such as variogram modeling, kriging, and co-kriging.
 Some experience with programming recommended.
-PREREQ: MATH 175.
+PREREQ: MATH 175, GEOS 357.

 GEOS 423 ADVANCED GEOMORPHOLOGY(3-0-3)(F/S).
 Advanced study of Quaternary dating methods, applications of geomorphology to environmental problems, mapping and landscape analysis using GIS, soils, geomorphic response to Quaternary climate change, and climatic, tectonic and autocyclic controls on geomorphic processes.
 Field trips and a field-based research project required.
 PREREQ: GEOS 313 and GEOG 360.